-Policy Title Policy on Collection and Use of COVID-19 Related Health Screening and Safety Information Policy # 01.106.1 Policy Owners URI Chief Information Officer, and AVP for Student Health and Wellness Contact Information Questions about this policy should be directed to the University of Rhode Island CIO at (401) 875-4599 and/or AVP for Student Health and Wellness at (401) 874-5155 Approved By University of Rhode Island Administrative Policy Committee Effective Date July 2, 2020 Next Review Date No later than June 30, 2021 Who Needs to Know About this Policy All faculty, staff, and students of the University as well as other Affiliates, vendors/contractors, and any other parties on campus who may use the IT resources of the University (including guest Wi-Fi access) while on any University Property.
+Policy Title Policy on Collection and Use of COVID-19 Related Health Screening and Safety Information Policy # 01.106.3 Policy Owners URI Chief Information Officer and AVP for Student Health and Wellness Contact Information Questions about this policy should be directed to the University of Rhode Island CIO at (401) 875-4599 and/or AVP for Student Health and Wellness at (401) 874-5155 Approved By Administrative Policy Committee Effective Date December 14, 2021 Next Review Date Policy shall sunset on the date that the (U.S.) Centers for Disease Control and Prevention declares the COVID-19 pandemic over.
+Archived as of May 12, 2023 Who Needs to Know About this Policy All faculty, staff, and students of the University as well as other Affiliates, vendors/contractors, and any other parties on campus who may use the IT resources of the University (including guest Wi-Fi access) while on any University Property.
 Definitions University Affiliate.
-Any individual who is not a faculty member, staff, or student who otherwise has a formal relationship with the University, including but not limited to visiting scholars, visiting students, postdoctoral or other research fellows, professional program participants, adjunct teaching or clinical personnel, volunteers, employees and associates of the URI Foundation and Alumni Engagement, and members of the University of Rhode Island Board of Trustees.
-Vendors and contractors are not considered affiliates.
+Any individual who is not a faculty member, staff, or student who otherwise has a formal relationship with the University, including but not limited to visiting scholars, visiting students, research fellows, professional program participants, club sports coaches, and volunteers as well as employees and associates of the URI Foundation and Alumni Engagement, URI Research Foundation, and members of the University of Rhode Island Board of Trustees.
+Vendors and contractors are not considered University Affiliates, except for those with an ongoing presence on the University campus as regular operations support staff.
 University Property.
 Property belonging to the State of Rhode Island and held in trust by the University of Rhode Island Board of Trustees; property held by the University of Rhode Island or any of its component units in its own name; and property owned by third parties but assigned to, occupied by, or managed by the University or any of its component units.
 Statutes, Regulations, and Policies Governing or Necessitating This Policy 34 CFR Part 99; 20 U.S.C.
-1232g (FERPA) 45 CFR 164 (HIPAA) R.I.G.L§ 5-37.3 (Rhode Island Confidentiality of Health Care Communications and Information Act, a/k/a the RI-CHCCI Act) Reason for Policy/Purpose To describe the collection and use of COVID-19 Related Health Screening and Safety Information by the University to protect the health and safety of all individuals on campus.
+1232g (FERPA) 45 CFR 164 (HIPAA) RIGL.§ 5-37.3 (Rhode Island Confidentiality of Health Care Communications and Information Act)

+Reason for Policy/Purpose To describe the collection and use of COVID-19 Related Health Screening and Safety Information by the University to protect the health and safety of all individuals on campus.
 This policy describes the types of COVID-19 Related Health Screening and Safety Information, including individual self-reported health status and symptom information, and individual campus location information that the University collects and maintains.
 It further describes the ways in which that data may be used by the University to protect the health and safety of all individuals on campus.
 Forms Related to this Policy None